Project

 Just had a very quick glance at your code (I'm afraid I won't have time to do more).
 You need to be aware that using a DOMSource with Saxon is very inefficient - typically 4-10 times the cost of using Saxon's native tree (which gets built if you supply a StreamSource or SAXSource).

-RE: Open Stylesheet Processing - Added by Anonymous about 14 years ago
+RE: Open Stylesheet Processing - Added by Anonymous over 14 years ago

 Legacy ID: #8323623 Legacy Poster: Bruno Feurer (bfeurer)